alper/alpernl/content/posts/week-244/index.md

 And oh yeah, on Sunday I moved my office from the [Volkskrantgebouw](http://www.volkskrantgebouw.nl/) to the [Open Cooperatie](http://www.opencooperatie.nl/) which has already been my main base of operations for a while now, so I thought I'd make it official.

 [![Minimal Viable Office](http://farm7.staticflickr.com/6103/6369921151_742ab45cd8.jpg)](http://www.flickr.com/photos/alper/6369921151/ "Minimal Viable Office by illustir, on Flickr")

+[^1]: Who are probably ace but hors concours for the kind of stuff we are doing.